navi-tester/Test/readme.md

 ### /translate <"source_language destination_language phrase">
 Returns the translate phrase with an audio message to hear it
 #### input:
-/translate spanish english Estos es uns prueba, Hola Mundo.
+/translate spanish english Estos es una prueba, Hola Mundo.
 #### output:
 This is a test, Hello World.
 Audio message [here!][5]